microsoft/vscode-essentials/docs/en/06-advanced-editing.md

 ## Advanced Editing Features

-When you spend a large portion of your time editing code, it's important to be able to do it quickly and efficiently.
+When you spend a substantial part of your time editing code, it's important to be able to do it quickly and efficiently.
 VS Code offers numerous advanced editing features that will save you time and allow you to focus on what's essential.

 ### Quick Navigation